 The State of the Law

 To shed light on recent debates around challenges to gender-based rules, it is worth considering the prevailing legal requirements and duties on the basis of which these decisions are being made.
 The existence of single-sex schools, while of course de facto discrimination against one sex, is expressly permitted under the Equality Act.
 In contrast, mixed-sex schools that segregate pupils by sex entirely, rather than only for specific activities like P.E., are in violation of the Equality Act’s prohibition against sex discrimination.
-There is a clear legal basis for the inclusion of trans students within single sex schools, which is also based on the requirements of the Equality Act.
+Overall, the Equality Act does not prevent single-sex schools from making accommodations for the inclusion of trans and non-binary pupils, regardless of whether their sex at birth aligns with a school’s single-sex status.
 Specifically, s.7 of the Equality Act protects people from discrimination if they have the protected characteristic of “gender reassignment”, and therefore it effectively prohibits discrimination against trans people and arguably also non-binary people.
-Section 7 is framed significantly wider than the Gender Recognition Act 2004, which allows for a formal change of a person’s legal gender status.
-This is because s.7 in principle covers all trans (and arguably gender non-conforming) people regardless of their legal status (whereas the GRA at present requires a medical diagnosis), particularly when read in combination with the official explanatory notes to the Equality Act.
-This means that in principle students who want to use a new name, wear differently gendered clothes or ask for a new pronoun to be used are protected under the Equality Act, regardless of whether they have, or want to have, any medical treatment or legal change to their gender.
-Further, state schools must also take account of individuals with the characteristic of “gender reassignment” when considering their responsibilities under the Public Sector Equality Duty contained in s.149 of the Equality Act.
-This duty asks schools to “have due regard to” equality by thinking about their practice and possibly changing it in relation to the characteristics protected by the Equality Act (Fredman, 2011). s does not mean that single-sex schools have to automatically include trans or non-binary pupils.
+Section 7 is framed significantly wider than the Gender Recognition Act 2004 (GRA), which allows for a formal change of a person’s legal gender status.
+This is because s.7 covers all trans people regardless of their legal status (whereas the GRA at present requires a medical diagnosis), particularly when read in combination with the official explanatory notes to the Equality Act.
+This means that in principle students who want to use a new name, wear differently gendered clothes or ask for a new pronoun to be used are protected from discrimination under the Equality Act, regardless of whether they have, or want to have, any medical treatment or legal change to their gender.
+This does not mean that single-sex schools have to automatically include trans or non-binary pupils.
 Schedule 3 para.
 28 expressly allows the exclusion of people who have undergone, are undergoing or want to undergo gender reassignment from single-sex services and accommodation.
 Any single-sex school seeking to rely on this provision would have to show that this is a proportionate means of achieving a legitimate aim, which may be difficult, yet possible, in practice.
+Further, state schools must also take account of individuals with the characteristic of “gender reassignment” when considering their responsibilities under the Public Sector Equality Duty contained in s.149 of the Equality Act.
+This duty asks schools to “have due regard to” equality by thinking about their practice and possibly changing it in relation to the characteristics protected by the Equality Act (Fredman, 2011).